BingQuan9102/StarterPokedex/README.md

 This is a side project built after learning JavaFX.

 I do not own any of these images.
-These images belongs to Game Freak.
+These images belongs to © Nintendo/Creatures Inc./GAME FREAK Inc.